-- 7.7 Apart from the above, as a general rule, the parties should assume that, before the hearing, the judge will have been able to read the skeleton arguments, any key documents, and the witness statements, but not bundles of documentary evidence. - 7.8 It is the duty of the parties to inform the Chancery Section Manager immediately of any changes in the time estimate of the case. - 7.9 Advocates may assume that in Chancery cases, robes will be worn for trials and appeals, and that robes will not be worn for applications, except committal proceedings for contempt of court.
+- 7.7 Apart from the above, as a general rule, the parties should assume that, before the hearing, the judge will have been able to read the skeleton arguments, any key documents, and the witness statements, but not bundles of documentary evidence. - 7.8 It is the duty of the parties to inform the Chancery Section immediately of any changes in the time estimate of the case. - 7.9 Advocates may assume that in Chancery cases, robes will be worn for trials and appeals, and that robes will not be worn for applications, except committal proceedings for contempt of court.

-8. Bundles and skeleton arguments
+8 Bundles and skeleton arguments

 - 8.1 The practice set out in the Chancery Guide and in CPR part 39 should be followed in respect of bundles and skeleton arguments. - 8.2 Bundles and skeleton arguments should be lodged in accordance with case management directions in the case, but at the very latest they must be lodged 24 hours prior to the time fixed for any hearing.
-They should be marked for the attention of the Chancery Section Manager and delivered to the fourth floor office at 26 Park Crescent. - 8.3 Skeleton arguments should now be filed in accordance with the court's Skeleton Argument Protocol by email to CentralLondonCJSKEL@hmcourts-service.gsi.gov.uk (unless email is not available to the party).
-The subject line MUST commence with the CHY No (without spaces) followed by case name.
+They should be marked for the attention of the appropriate Listing Section Manager. - 8.3 Skeleton arguments should now be filed in accordance with the court's Skeleton Argument Protocol by email to CentralLondonCJSKEL@hmcts.gsi.gov.uk for a Circuit Judge and CentralLondonDJSKEL@hmcts.gsi.gov.uk for a District Judge (unless email is not available to the party).
+The subject line MUST commence with the Case No (without spaces) followed by case name.
 If a party has no access to email then skeleton arguments can be filed in person or be sent by fax to "Reception" at 26 Park Crescent on 020 7917 7940.
 It is always advisable for a hard copy skeleton argument to be available at the hearing.